 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) interim assessment: preliminary analytical exploration and strategy development (group work) and (2) final folio: development of aspects of the strategy (individual folio).
+Indicative assessments in this unit are as follows: (1) interim assessment: preliminary analytical exploration and strategy development (group work) and (2) final folio: development of aspects of the strategy (individual folio).
 Further information is available in the unit outline.

 - Unit Coordinator(s)